Impact of the COVID-19 pandemic on children: Impact on most at-risk groups

 Child safety is at risk during the pandemic.
 Children who are living in unsanitary and crowded conditions are particularly at risk.
 Youth – especially young women, indigenous peoples, migrants, and refugees – face heightened socioeconomic and health impacts and an increased risk of gender-based violence due to social isolation, discrimination and increased financial stress.
 They are also more prone to child marriage as families seek ways to alleviate economic burdens.
+According to UNICEF, over the next decade, up to 10 million more girls could be at risk of becoming child brides as a result of the pandemic.

 Although reports of child abuse in the US declined by an average of 40.6% from April 2019 to April 2020, child welfare advocates suggest that this drop is an under-reporting artifact secondary to the closure of schools and daycare centers, where most reports of child abuse are made.
 The Rape, Abuse & Incest National Network reported in April 2020 that for the first time, over half of the victims calling their National Sexual Assault Hotline for help were minors.